Netflix proves it can raise prices without losing customers

 Netflix has told investors it will save money by bringing development and production in-house and avoiding the markups imposed by rival studios.
 But spending is still growing as the company expands production in areas like film, unscripted series and kids programming.

-Total streaming content obligations grew to $17.9 billion in the first quarter, from $17.7 billion three months earlier, and that doesn’t account for the ballooning budget to market shows.
+Total streaming-content obligations grew to $17.9 billion in the first quarter, from $17.7 billion three months earlier, and that doesn’t account for the ballooning budget to market shows.

 Netflix has allayed concerns about its cash burn by continuing to add subscribers.
-On Monday, the company said it aims to add another 6.2 million subscribers in the second quarter.
+On Monday, the company said it aims to add 6.2 million more subscribers in the second quarter.
 The company is also forecasting a further 41 percent increase in revenue this quarter, to $3.93 billion, and said profit would rise to 79 cents a share.